lsuxrstudio/xrstudioguides/switchboard/README.md

 - If unreal crashes on render node try running the unreal project project on the the node and not through switchboard.

+- If multi user session window does open when launching from unreal go into your switchboard settings and turn off launch switchboard in “UI” mode.

+- A lot of p4 issues can be solved by running the p4setup.bat file in your root workspace directory AND the directory where your .uproject resides.

 #### Resources

 [In-Camera VFX Quick Start](https://docs.unrealengine.com/5.0/en-US/in-camera-vfx-quick-start-for-unreal-engine/)